Grab the reins: Controlling your life with lupus

 "Although lupus comes with limiting factors, try not to let it control your outlook every day."

-Solange Garcia, 21, is another firm believer in controlling how you react to your situation.
+Solange Garcia is another firm believer in controlling how you react to your situation.
 “You can definitely control your outlook every day,” she says.
 Although lupus comes with limiting factors, such as lack of energy and sun avoidance, she doesn’t look at the disease as a hindrance.

 Instead, she recommends redefining yourself.
 “Become resourceful,” she suggests.
 “Start to enjoy other things and expand your horizon.”

 She has done just that.
-A communications major who graduated from Boston University this spring, Garcia is on the job hunt.
-Meanwhile, she’s been indulging her love of theater by singing and auditioning around Boston, and volunteering for her college’s theater scene, doing hair and makeup.
+She’s been indulging her love of theater by singing and auditioning around Boston, and volunteering for her college’s theater scene, doing hair and makeup.
 She enjoys more indoor activities than she once did: She cooks, she took up scrapbooking, and she reads more.

 Coney says controlling your negative “self-talk,” as these young women do, can be one of the best gifts you can give yourself.
 When her own mind starts to wander to aspects of her disease she cannot control, she says to herself over and over, “not helpful, not helpful.”